materialsproject/pymatgen/docs/compatibility.md

 ## Minimum Python Version

-As a rule of thumb, `pymatgen` will support whatever versions of Python the latest version of `numpy` supports (at the time of writing, this is Python 3.8+).
+As a rule of thumb, `pymatgen` will support whatever versions of Python the latest version of `numpy` supports (at the time of writing, this is Python 3.10+).
 You can also check what versions of Python are being tested automatically as part of our continuous integration testing on GitHub.
-We currently test `pymatgen` on Mac, Windows and Linux.
+We currently test `pymatgen` on macOS, Windows and Linux.

 ## Recent Breaking Changes